-Google: What Is A Posset?
+Google: What is a posset?
 A posset is an old-fashioned English dessert which has the texture of a creamy mousse or pudding.
 It’s egg-free custard comes together by combining sugar, cream, and citrus juice.
-No eggs, gelatin, flour, or cornstarch are needed, the posset thickens without any of them.
+No eggs, gelatine, flour, or cornstarch are needed, the posset thickens without any of them.

 I saw on google from bbc.co.uk, lemon posset with shortbread a while back.
 I have recreated it with a touch of vanilla, honey and use savioardi biscuits, blueberries and cocoa powder.
 My lime posset is soft, creamy, delicate vanilla custard serve with fruits and biscuits.
 Let’s cook!!!!

 5 Tbs lime juice

 4 savioardi biscuits, smash crumble